oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 This by-hand implementation is constructed to be portable and fast.
 It was originally part of utility code on the Embree repository.

-`get_float()` returns a float between 0.f and 1.f
+`RandomSampler::get_float()` returns a float between 0.f and 1.f
-seed(..) seeds the random number generator based on input parameters.
+`RandomSampler::seed(..)` seeds the random number generator based on input parameters.

 Sidebar: std::hash is implementation defined and not cryptographic.
 Using it to seed a random generator (including those in C++11 random library) is not recommended.